O1SoftwareNetwork/handson-ml3/constant/docs/process-commit.md

 and assign it to yourself.

 Then create a branch named for the issue.
-When the feature is complete
+When the feature is complete,
-create a pull request,
-assign it to someone else for review, and merge the approved PR down to `main`.
+ensure that `make lint` is clean, create a pull request, assign it to someone else for review, and merge the approved PR down to `main`.
 We use the "squash and merge" option to keep the commit history tidy.
-Now you should delete the branch.
+Now you should delete that feature branch.
 Create a new issue if there's still more to do.
 It should be rare that you have more than one or two branches at a time.